tipeslowly/textiles/content/4_Cixiu Embroidery.md

 class: page-one
 abstract:
 ---
-Embroidery refers to the decorative textile technique in which a needle stitches polychrome threads onto a ground fabric in order to create the patterns.
+Embroidery refers to the decorative textile technique in which a needle stitches polychrome threads onto a ground fabric so as to create the patterns.
 Needles, thread, scissors and frames are the four major tools for creating a work of embroidery.
 &nbsp;
 &nbsp;

 ## Basic embroidery techniques
-A variety of stitches were developed over the generations for outlining patterns, shading colours, adding three-dimensionality and for representing surface textures.
+A variety of stitches were developed over the generations for outlining patterns, shading colours, adding three-dimensionality and representing surface textures.
 &nbsp;
 &nbsp;